 Restrictions¶

-Before using the APIs please make sure that you've read and understood the restrictions laid out in the page.
-If you have any questions or concerns please let us know at [email protected].
+Before using the APIs, please make sure you’ve read and understood the restrictions outlined on this page.
+If you have any questions or concerns, contact us at [email protected].

 Access Locations¶